Replacing stairs at popular Jan Juc surf breaks

 If you wish to provide services to the Great Ocean Road Coast Committee, please register with Tenderlink.

-The current stairway will be replaced with a non-slip fibre reinforced structure that will be safer and designed to meet the predicted impacts of climate change.
+The lower tier replacement stairs will be a non-slip fibre reinforced material in a similar alignment to the existing stairs.
+The non-slip surface is designed to be safer and to meet the predicted impacts of climate change.
+The upper tier stairs and lookout will be replaced in timber.
 Upgrades to drainage will also be completed to help prevent erosion.

-There is ongoing, regular monitoring of the stairs and structure.
+There is ongoing, regular monitoring of the stairs and structure to ensure that the current timber stairs remain safe for public access.